-- 19.2 The council may, by resolution, establish such committees as it considers necessary. - 19.3 A committee of the council is to consist of the mayor and such other councillors as are elected by the councillors or appointed by the council. - 19.4 The quorum for a meeting of a committee of the council is to be: - (a) such number of members as the council decides, or - (b) if the council has not decided a number a majority of the members of the committee.
+- 19.2 The council may, by resolution, establish such committees as it considers necessary. - 19.3 A committee of the council is to consist of the mayor and such other councillors as are elected by the councillors or appointed by the council. - The guorum for a meeting of a committee of the council is to be: 19.4 - such number of members as the council decides, or (a) - if the council has not decided a number a majority of the members of the committee. (b)